Tacklebox/uvicalendar/README.md

 npm run build
 ````
 #### Try it out!
-If you use firefox and have web-ext installed globally, you can run `npm run dev`, or alternatively,
+If you use firefox and have web-ext installed globally, you can run `npm run dev` after running `npm run build` at least once, or alternatively,
 check out the instructions to load a local extension for [Chrome](https://developer.chrome.com/extensions/getstarted#unpacked) or [Firefox](https://www.youtube.com/watch?time_continue=13&v=cer9EUKegG4)
 Note that the directory of the unpacked extension is 'dist', not the root directory of the repository.